Our projects

 Equipping Christians in work and ministry

-Ongoing projects which members of the AI Christian Partnership are engaged in are summarised below.
-If you are looking for actual materials, check out our Resources.
+Ongoing projects which members of the AI Christian Partnership are engaged in are summarised below along with completed projects.
+If you are looking for materials, check out our Resources.

 AI and young people